 The PCSgrades review process is meant to encourage and reward positive behavior among the companies and professionals we all do business with.
 Our interactive review process allows participating companies and PCSgrades members to start a conversation through our messaging system.
 This communication between military families and moving companies is unprecedented.

 Your reviews are supplying Military and Veteran Support Organizations with unique and reputable data so they can wield even greater authority when advocating on behalf of military families everywhere.

 Part of the Solution

-PCSgrades seeks to be part of the solution, and we feel strongly that moving companies should be held accountable just like all the professionals and vendors who impact the PCS process.
+PCSgrades seeks to be part of the solution.
+We feel strongly that moving companies should be held accountable just like all the professionals and vendors who impact the military moving process.
 The claims process needs to be easier to navigate.
 Military families should not have to endure added stress and financial loss to serve America.
-Help us to help our fellow military and veteran families everywhere by leaving a review on your base housing unit, a review on your local neighborhood, a review on your last moving company.
-We want to hear about your rock star realtor that found you your dream home!
+Help us to help our fellow military and veteran families everywhere by leaving a review on your base housing unit, your local neighborhood, or your last moving company.
+We want to hear about your rock star realtor who found your dream home!

-Your experiences, observations, and yes even your horror stories help all of us as we move around the world at the beck and call of the armed forces.
+Your experiences, observations, and yes, even your horror stories help all of us as we move around the world.
 Go to PCSgrades.com and let your voice be heard!

 Carla Olivo has garnered numerous TV industry awards including the Associated Press award for Spot News, Enterprise Reporting, and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
 Colonel and their two children.
 You can follow her on Twitter @olivowriter.Carla Olivo